vezel-dev/zig-toolsets/CONTRIBUTING.md

 The ideal bug report is one that is immediately actionable by a person looking to resolve it.
 To that end, a bug report should include:

-* The version of the Zig MSBuild Toolset.
+* The version of the Zig toolset being used.
 * Information about host and target platforms (operating system, architecture, etc).
-* A self-contained test case that reproduces the issue, along with instructions on building and running it.
+* A self-contained test case that reproduces the issue, along with instructions to trigger the issue.
 * A detailed description of current behavior (including stack traces(s) if applicable) and expected behavior.